Lemon Shortbread Cookies With Sea Salt

 a close up of a salted lemon shortbread cookie.
 There are more cookies in the background

-• 1/4 Cup Sugar – granulated sugar or light brown sugar
+• 1 Cup Sugar/ 200g – granulated sugar or light brown sugar

 Equipment

-This easy recipe makes a small batch of cookies, so I find it most straightforward to mix the dough by hand.
+This easy recipe makes a small batch of lemon shortbread cookies, so I find it most straightforward to mix the dough by hand.

 If you prefer to use a stand mixer, I recommend that you double the recipe ingredients and use the paddle attachment on low speed.